Viva Cinema: La Jaula de Oro

 On a journey through Mexico, three teenagers from Guatamala meet Chauk, an indigenous youth from Chiapas who doesn’t speak Spanish.
 Traveling together in freight trains and walking on railroad tracks, they soon have to face a harsh reality.
 La Jaula de Oro has been nominated for and won numerous awards.

 Viva Cinema celebrates the modern cinema of Mexico and beyond.
 The Museum is proud to highlight acclaimed films co-presented with Cine Las Americas that feature the rich tradition of Spanish-language and Hispanic-heritage movie-making.
 Films in the Viva Cinema Series are presented in Spanish with English subtitles.
 This season, selections are focused on topics of migration and immigration.
-This evening's program includes a film screening and Q&A with guest moderator, Cine Las Americas Executive Director, Jean Anne Lauer.
-Doors open at 6:30pm.
+This evening's program includes a film screening and Q&A with Director of Legal Programs and Team Development with American Gateways, Natalia Drelichman, Producer Luis Salinas via video chat and guest moderator, Cine Las Americas Executive Director, Jean Anne Lauer.
+Come early at 6:00pm for complimentary coffee and treats.
+Quantities are limited.
+Seating for film begins at 6:30 p.m

 Please note: Entrance for this screening will be at the IMAX lobby doors.